The Value of Lessons Learned

 It’s February, and the change of seasons is fast approaching, so now seemed like a great time to talk about Change Management.
 Change management is a complex, and often overlooked, component of projects.
 It’s critical, however, to understand that change must be managed since it is an inherent part of every project.

-This piece from The Balance gives a nice in-depth overview with clear examples of how PM’s navigate and manage formal (and informal) changes on their projects.
+This piece from The Float gives a nice in-depth overview with clear examples of how PM’s navigate and manage formal (and informal) changes on their projects.

 See you in the Spring.